AMSP-04/NETN-FOM/NETN-FOM.md

 ### Transfer of Modelling Responsibility

-In advanced distributed simulation, the modelling and simulation responsibilities may change during the execution of the federation.
+In an advanced distributed simulation, the modelling and simulation responsibilities may change during the execution of the federation.
 The NETN FAFD provides a recommended design pattern for dynamic transfer of modelling responsibilities (TMR).
 The NETN-TMR FOM module defines a general-purpose pattern that supports multiple federation designs to handle situations where the dynamic change of modelling responsibility is required or requested.
 NETN-TMR works at the attribute level and can include all or a subset of attributes for a simulated entity.

 NETN-TMR is recommended to support the following situations:
 * Transfer of modelling responsibility from a high fidelity federate to a low fidelity federate or vice versa.